 Paddling to the Peterborough Lift Lock

-To allow paddlers with less experience or accessibility issues to register and put in at the Peterborough Lift Lock Visitor Centre, experienced paddlers should choose one of the following put-in locations.
+Here are put-in locations if you plan to paddle to the Peterborough Lift Lock.
 Note that if you are going through Lock 20 – Ashburhnam, you need to allow an extra 45 to 60 minutes to transfer and paddle to the Peterborough Lift Lock.

 - Beavermead Campground (2011 Ashburnham Dr.) – 5-minute paddle to Lock 20, 45-60 minutes to transfer and paddle to Peterborough Lift Lock